 by Mikalia Bradberry

 As we transition from Black History Month to Women’s History Month I’d love to share some Black women musicians who have impacted the world as we know it.
 Each woman on this list has in some way paved a way and broken down a barrier for another, whether they are on this list as well or not.
 Black women have not only been the drivers behind major political movements for the advancement of Black peoples but have nurtured and always been present in the production of joy throughout our history.
-There are so many women I wanted to include on this list, but since I don’t have that kind of room, so I’ve added just these few beautiful individuals who have inspired and shaped my life.
+There are so many women I wanted to include on this list, but since I don’t have that kind of room, I’ve added these few beautiful individuals who have inspired and shaped my life.
 The world would not be the beautiful, enriched, and musical place it is without Black women, including the wonderful women on this list.

 Enjoy my full playlist here!